apon12934/To-Do-List/README.md

 #### Managing Tasks
 1. Select an event from the left panel
 2. Enter task description in "New Task" field
-3. Press Enter or click "Add Task"
+3. Press Enter or click "Add Task" (task is added instantly)
-4. Set priority and due date in the task details dialog
+4. Optionally customize priority and due date in the popup dialog
+5. Use the toolbar for quick access to common actions

 #### Task Actions
-- **✏️ Edit**: Click the edit icon to modify task details
+- **✏️ Edit**: Click the edit icon to modify task details, priority, and due dates
-- **🗑️ Delete**: Click the delete icon to remove tasks
+- **🗑️ Delete**: Click the delete icon to remove tasks (with confirmation)
-- **☑️ Complete**: Check the checkbox to mark as completed
+- **☑️ Complete**: Check the checkbox to mark tasks as completed
+- **🌙 Theme Toggle**: Click the dark mode icon in toolbar to switch themes

 ### Advanced Features